Jean021/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 tBodyGyroMean
 tBodyGyroJerkMean

-In addition, in the 'avgact' and 'avgsub', the variable names has been modified, see example: tBodyAcc-mean()-X -> tBodyAcc.mean...X tBodyAcc-mean()-Y -> tBodyAcc.mean...Y tBodyAcc-mean()-Z -> tBodyAcc.mean...Z
+-In addition, in the 'tidydata', the variable names has been modified, see example: tBodyAcc-mean()-X -> tBodyAcc.mean...X tBodyAcc-mean()-Y -> tBodyAcc.mean...Y
+tBodyAcc-mean()-Z -> tBodyAcc.mean...Z